 Victoria, BC, Canada).
 All sub-watershed outlets are equipped with Montana flumes, and turbidity is recorded using Campbell Scientific OBS-3 turbidity sensors (Campbell Scientific Inc., Logan, UT, USA).
 Stage is measured at all flume and weir locations with Campbell Scientific pressure transducers.
 Stage and turbidity are recorded on a 10-minute interval.
 Stage was converted to discharge from a developed, site-specific stage-discharge relationship.
 Stream water samples were collected with ISCO 6712 automated samplers (Teledyne ISCO Inc., Lincoln, NE, USA), as well as by PSW Caspar Creek staff, who manually collected grab samples during storm events from May 2016 until June 2020.
 All samples were collected mid-stream where sufficient mixing is assumed to occur.
-Unfiltered, non-acidified samples were collected in 125 ml HDPE bottles and stored in a refrigerator at 4°C until samples were shipped on ice from Caspar Creek to UC Davis for laboratory analysis.
+Unfiltered, non-acidified samples were shipped on ice from Caspar Creek to UC Davis for laboratory analysis.
 During storm events, ISCO auto samplers collected samples on an hourly basis.
 From these hourly samples, two samples two samples on the rising limb, one near the peak, and two samples on the falling limb were chosen for laboratory analysis to reduce the overall number of samples considered in this study.
 In addition, several grab samples of precipitation were collected.